lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 ### Atomicity

-If all the code is in the same repo then atomically executing a change becomes a trivial operation compared to the same change in a polyrepo.
+If all the code is in the same repo, then executing a change atomically becomes a trivial operation compared to the same change in a polyrepo.

-It's easy to underestimate the value of atomic changes but they really simplify many operations.
+It's easy to underestimate the value of atomic changes, but they really simplify many operations.

 An example I like is code style conventions.
 Historically, I have been always